alyssadata/Longevity_Engineering/README.md

-# Longevity Research | Aging Mechanisms and Reversal Hypotheses
+# Longevity Engineering | Aging Mechanisms and Reversal Hypotheses

-An open research framework exploring the biology of aging and the candidate interventions that may slow, pause, or partially reverse aspects of biological aging.
+An open research framework exploring the biology of aging and the candidate interventions that may slow, interrupt, or reverse biological aging processes.

 Authored and maintained by Alyssa Solen | Solen Systems
 License: CC BY 4.0